MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-01.md

 ### Releases

 Only one release, v1.15.0, is scheduled for the rest of 2023.
-Check out the [release schedule](https://sui.io/networkinfo) and the [latest releases](https://github.com/MystenLabs/sui/releases).
+Check out the [release schedule](https://sui.io/networkinfo) and the [most recent releases](https://github.com/MystenLabs/sui/releases).

-**Feature your project in the newsletter**

-If you would like to share your project in this newsletter with the Sui community, send us an email at dev-newsletter@sui.io.